AdobeDocs/commerce-merchant-services.en/help/price-index/installation.md

 composer require adobe-commerce/catalog-adapter
 ```

-If needed, the core price indexer can be reenabled with the following command:
+If needed, the PHP core price indexer can be reenabled with the following command:

 ```bash
 bin/magento module:disable Magento_PriceIndexerDisabler